Telefonorosso/fishydisk/README.md

 **A suspiciously large collection of PiStorm experimental kernels, drivers and hacks.**

-A collection of experimental AI CODED Emu68 projects hardware-tested on **PiStorm Classic with Raspberry Pi 3A+**.
+Experimental AI CODED Emu68 projects hardware-tested on PiStorm Classic with Raspberry Pi 3A+.

 These repositories explore ways to extend the classic PiStorm beyond its usual role: USB peripherals, networking, audio/video capture, debugging and ARM-side services.

-> **Target platform:** PiStorm Classic + Raspberry Pi 3A+
-> These projects are experimental and are not official Emu68 releases.
+**Replace only 1.1 Alpha kernels with the ones supplied here!**

 | Project | What it does | Repository |
 |---|---|---|